quicwg/datagram/draft-pauly-quic-datagram.md

 transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.

+Application protocols that use datagrams MUST define how they react to the max_datagram_frame_size transport parameter being missing.
+If datagram support is integral to the application, the application protocol can fail the handshake if the max_datagram_frame_size transport parameter is not present.

 # Datagram Frame Type

 DATAGRAM frames are used to transmit application data in an unreliable manner.